Renaissance tour in Florence: the preciousness of Medicis’marble

 Description

-Medici patronage and artistic excellence
+Medici patronage and artistic excellence in marble

 Iconic Locations and Artistic Treasures